gaurpiyush001/Globetrotter-Full-Stack-Web-App/README.md

 1. The system checks if the username exists in the database.
 2. If the username doesn't exist in the database, the system proceeds with registration.
-3. The username is then added to the system with a unique session ID, which is stored in **Redis** to track the active session.
+3. The username is then added to the system with a unique session ID, which is stored in **Redis** as well as MongoDB to track the active session.

 ### 1.2 **Error Handling for Duplicate Username**
 If a user with the same username tries to register again, the `/register` API will return an error message, instructing the user to log in with the existing username.